-The peddlers of these Kodi add-ons make it sound like it is simple to gain access to all the movies, shows, sports, and pay-per-view events you could possibly want at a fraction of the cost you would pay on cable.
+The peddlers of these Kodi addons make it sound like it is simple to gain access to all the movies, shows, sports, and pay-per-view events you could want at a fraction of the cost you would pay on cable.

 But, when something sounds too good to be true, it usually is.

-But, before we start, let’s be clear what we are talking about.
+But, before we start, let’s be clear about what we are talking about.

-Here are five things peddlers of Kodi IPTV add-ons don’t want you to know about their subscriptions services.
+Here are five things peddlers of Kodi IPTV addons don’t want you to know about their subscription services.

 But I’m not just going to tell you what they don’t want you to know.
 I am also going to tell you why you should care.